How to Learn Business English from the Best Audio Resources

 Elite Resources for Business English Audio That’s Relevant to Your Career

-There are tons of audio options that are available online.
+Additionally, there are tons of audio options that are available online.
 Most of them are pretty good, but there are some that aren’t particularly suitable for language learning.
 They’re either too long or the speakers talk too quickly—which is why I’ve trawled (searched) the internet for you and have come up with six awesome English audio sources for you to check out.

 Although this series is no longer updated, it’s still very good, especially for beginners and pre-intermediate learners.
 It’s organized into four modules which cover the foundations of business interactions, such as “Telephoning” and “Negotiations.”